ozgecanmuyanli/OpenGL-PlayGround/README.md

 - **3D grassland from a single grass texture**

 Two grass textures are drawn on the same center, at 90 degrees angle to each other on the z-axis.
+The white part of grass texture is cutout using alpha testing method.
 This structure is scratched enough to cover the whole floor.
 Therefore, a grassland image is obtained.

 single grass texture         | 3D grassland
 :---------------------------:|:-------------------------------: